LattePandaTeam/Docs/content/3rd_delta_edition/touch_and_display.md

     Make sure to connect the display and double-check the eDP cable is installed correctly before turning on your LattePanda.
 Failure to follow these instructions below may cause a short circuit and damage the LattePanda or display device.

-1. Ensure the LattePanda is powered off and disconnected from the power supply cable.
+1. Ensure the LattePanda is powered off and disconnected from power supply cable.
-2. Open the eDP latch on the bottom of the LattePanda.
+2. Open the eDP latch on the bottom of LattePanda.
 3. Align the eDP cable with the eDP cable connector on LattePanda.
 Make sure the gold finger of the eDP cable faces away from the bottom of LattePanda.
 4. Insert the eDP cable, then press down the latch to secure the eDP cable.

 <center>![edp](/assets/images/Connect_eDP_Alpha.gif)</center>

-### Additional eDP Displays from the LP Community
+### Additional eDP Displays from LattePanda Community

 While the LattePanda eDP display is officially supported by our company, here we have some other displays that our community members have gotten working.